GIScience/climate-action-heating-emissions/README.md

 Space heating is the main driver of energy consumption in buildings, and therefore of greenhouse emissions.
 This plugin estimates annual building space heating emissions by combining open data from various sources.
 In its current, first version, the plugin relies primarily on gridded data (100-m resolution) from the German 2022 census, and includes only _residential_ buildings.

+We also provide the *simulated* daily emission estimates for a self-defined year.
+This estimate is simulated based on the [demand_ninja](https://doi.org/10.1038/s41560-023-01341-5) model and our emission factors.

 ## Data sources

 ### Spatial data